 Perhaps the toughest guy ever to wear a cardigan in cinema, Forrest in Lawless is the hardcore big brother we all wish we had in our corner.
 Seemingly invincible, completely uncompromising, Forrest teaches younger sibling Jack that reputation is every bit as important as action … And that sometimes, keeping the peace is is every bit as hard work and bloodthirsty as creating that reputation.
 MORE: 3 Questions For Your Male Action Hero Characters

 “You wanna be happy?
 Find someone you like and never let him go … or her, if you’re into creepy shit like that.”

 Gay Mentors are nothing new in the Rom Com genre … but even so, there haven’t been many quite like Tommy!
-What’s particularly refreshing about Tommy is not that he teaches the protagonist – this is a tried-and-tested role function for this *type* of character in this genre, after all – but HOW Tommy is presented:
+What’s particularly refreshing about Tommy is not that he teaches the protagonist.
+This is a tried-and-tested role function for this *type* of character in this genre, after all – but HOW Tommy is presented.
+He is the

 “Be yourself” is a theme that crops up in MANY genres, but especially Rom Coms and Family movies … But again, this idea is nearly always afforded to those who neatly fit society’s expected boxes.
 Tommy in Friends With Benefits is not who we “expect” … He even *likes* women – as long as it’s in theory:

 “Hey, I love women.
 They’re beautiful, majestic, mysterious, mesmerising creatures.
 Smart, empathetic, far superior to men in every way.
 And if I had a choice, I would be with women to my dying day.
 But me likes cock, so I’m strickily-dickily.” (!)